adshares/ads/README.md

 <br>

-ADS Blockchain is a fork of the [Enterprise Service Chain](https://github.com/EnterpriseServiceChain/esc).
-ESC is a block chain based software tool facilitating high volumes of simple transactions that, in most cases, send tokens between accounts as in other crypto currencies.
-The name is derived from the concept of the Enterprise Service Bus in which a crypto currency is used as the protocol of communication.
+The ADS Blockchain is a fork of the Enterprise Service Chain ([ESC](https://github.com/EnterpriseServiceChain/esc)), a blockchain software technology capable of facilitating high volumes of simple transactions which, similarly to other cryptocurrencies, allows sending tokens between user accounts.
+ESC derives its name from the concept of the Enterprise Service Bus, where a cryptocurrency is used as the communication protocol.

 [![Quality Status](https://sonarcloud.io/api/project_badges/measure?project=adshares-ads&metric=alert_status)](https://sonarcloud.io/dashboard?id=adshares-ads)
 [![Reliability Rating](https://sonarcloud.io/api/project_badges/measure?project=adshares-ads&metric=reliability_rating)](https://sonarcloud.io/dashboard?id=adshares-ads)